manang/internet-drafts/draft-irtf-icnrg-mapme.md

 of no valid output face.
 The latter is the case of a breadcrumb left by the producer with no associated forwarding information because the producer has already left that PoA as well.
-A detailed description of the process is reported in Sec. {{sec-algos}}.
+A detailed description of the process is reported in {{sec-algos}}.

 The notification/discovery mechanism proves important to preserve the performance of flows in progress, especially when latency-sensitive.

 ## Full approach

-The full approach is a combined update and notification/discovery approach consisting of sending a IN immediately after an attachment and a IU at most every Tu seconds, referred to as MAP-Me, to reduce signaling overhead especially in case of high mobility.
-The update-only proposal, denoted as MAP-Me-IU, is equally interesting on its own and might be a fit depending on the use case.
+The full MAP-Me approach consists in the combination of Updates and Notifications through a heuristic allowing the producer or its PoA to select which type of packet to send.
+One such heuristic consist in sending a IN immediately adter an attachment and a IU at most every Tu seconds, which allows to reduce signaling overhead during periods of high-mobility.
+The Tu parameter allows to tune the timescale at which Updates occur, and lead to a tradeoff between signaling and discovery overheads {{MAPME}}.
+The definition of heuristics is out of scope for the present draft.

 # Implementation